Derkula/UCD-OSN/containers/cdms4.0/README.md

 Clone the [UMNdev](https://gitlab.com/supercdms/Reconstruction/cdmsbats/-/tree/UMNdev?ref_type=heads) branch of the cdmsbats reconstruction repository.

-make sure the .config/rclone/rclone.conf directory is present
+Ensure the .aws folder is present

 build the container
 ```bash